Achmester

-Achmester is a historic home and national historic district located near Middletown, New Castle County, Delaware.
-It encompasses four contributing buildings and two contributing structures.
-Achmester was built in 1829, and is a 1 1/2-story, single pile "Peach Mansion."
-It consists of a five bay frame main block with a five bay gable end addition, and five bay rear service ell.
-It has a gable roof with dormers and sits on a stone foundation.
-The façade features simple box cornices and dormers decorated at a later date with Gothic Revival sawnwork trim, pendents, and vergeboards.
+Achmester was a historic home and national historic district located near Middletown, New Castle County, Delaware.
+It encompassed four contributing buildings and two contributing structures.
+Achmester was built in 1829, and was a 1 1/2-story, single pile "Peach Mansion."
+It consisted of a five bay frame main block with a five bay gable end addition, and five bay rear service ell.
+It had a gable roof with dormers and sat on a stone foundation.
+The façade featured simple box cornices and dormers decorated at a later date with Gothic Revival sawnwork trim, pendents, and vergeboards.
 The contributing outbuildings consist of a cow barn, shed, milk house, granary, and smokehouse.
 It was built by Richard Mansfield, a founder of Middletown Academy.

 It was listed on the National Register of Historic Places in 1979.
+It was demolished in 2022.